cloudnativelabs/kube-router/docs/bgp.md

 The examples above have assumed there is no password authentication with BGP peer routers.
-If you need to use a password for peering, you can use the `--peer-router-passwords` CLI flag or the `kube-router.io/peer.passwords` node annotation.
+If you need to use a password for peering, you can use the `--peer-router-passwords` command-line option, the `kube-router.io/peer.passwords` node annotation, or the `--peer-router-passwords-file` command-line option.

 #### Base64 Encoding Passwords